Admission information may be obtained online at https://www.msoe.edu/admissions-aid/graduate-admissions/.

 - If a student is a permanent resident of the U.S., then a copy of a permanent resident’s card is a requirement for admission.

-- International student applicants who will require a SEVIS Form I-20 issued by MSOE for visa application purposes must submit a certified bank statement or notarized MSOE Financial Certificate, detailing the availability of finances for the first year of study (including tuition and living expenses).
+- International student applicants who will require a SEVIS Form I-20 issued by MSOE for visa application purposes must submit a certified bank statement and affidavit of support or notarized MSOE Financial Certificate, detailing the availability of finances for the first year of study (including tuition and living expenses).
 If transferring from another institution that has issued immigration documents, an MSOE Transfer Form must also be submitted.

 All additional materials should be submitted to: